 FOSTER, JOHN THOMAS, machinist, union leader, and managing editor; b.
 22 Oct.
 1874 in Montreal, son of George Foster and Louisa Biscoe (probably his adoptive mother); m. there 12 Sept.
 1896 Florence Bryant (d.
-7 April 1926), and they had three sons and three daughters; d. there 2 April 1934 and was buried on 5 April in the city’s Mount-Royal cemetery.
+7 April 1926), and they had three sons and three daughters; d. there 2 April 1934 and was buried on 5 April in Mount Royal Cemetery in Outremont (Montreal).

 Nothing in John Thomas Foster’s very modest origins suggested that he might become, like Gustave Francq*, a dominant figure in the international trade-union movement in Montreal in the first half of the 20th century.
 Indeed, he had hardly any schooling.
 Because of his tenacity and his passion for reading, he had, however, gradually acquired a solid fund of knowledge.
 Moreover, having lived for a long time in a French-speaking Montreal neighbourhood – the Faubourg Québec – he expressed himself very well in French, “with a pronounced country accent that lent a special charm to his conversation,” as Le Monde ouvrier would remark on 7 April 1934.